-At the University's request, the Authority may elect to prepay on October 1, 2009 and on any day thereafter Bonds maturing on or after October 1, 2010.
+At the University's request, the Authority may elect to prepay on October 1, 2014 and on any day thereafter Bonds maturing on or after October 1, 2015.
 Redemption may be in whole or in part and if in part in such order of maturity as the University directs and selected by random means within a maturity.
-All prepayments shall be at a price of par plus accrued interest.
+All prepayments shall be at a price equal to par plus accrued interest, without premium.